wolfhaltz/website-ideias/README.md

 1. Create a blog with back, front and design by yourself using your favorite language.
 2. Make a full fucking system.
 Yes, you read right: ID design, website, system and a app.
 3. Task management UI (with traits just like drag the card, example: <a href="https://codepen.io/aaronmcg/pen/GRjaRva">codepen.io/aaronmcg</a>)

+# Credits

+I used canva to create the banner on this readme :)